-court.
+Ireland alleging that the comments were in contempt of court.
 The legal proceedings attracted very considerable criticism, and indeed far more attention than Mr Hain's book would otherwise have received.
 Mr Larkin withdrew the charge of contempt after Mr Hain made clear in a letter that he had not intended to question the motivation or capabilities of the judge.
-Mr Larkin concluded that he no longer believed there was any risk of damage to public confidence in the administration of justice.38
+Mr Larkin concluded that he no longer believed there was any risk of damage to public confidence in the administration of justice.

 As a result of this failed prosecution, I, as a member of the House of Lords, tabled an amendment to the Crime and Courts Bill during the Committee Stage this summer to abolish the common law offence of scandalising the judiciary.
 The amendment was signed by, amongst others, Lord Mackay of Clashfern, a former Lord Chancellor.
 I suggested that Mr Hain was entitled to express criticism of a judicial judgment, whether his views are right or wrong (on which I take no position), respectful or outspoken.
 During the debate in the House of Lords in June, the amendment was supported by Lord Carswell, a former Lord Chief Justice of Northern Ireland and a former member of the Appellate Committee of the House of Lords.
 He said that the offence of scandalising the judiciary was not necessary and that if judges were unjustly criticised (as he had been), "they have to shrug their shoulders and get on with it".
-39 The Minister, Lord McNally, gave the amendment a cautious welcome and said that the Ministry of Justice wanted to consult with the judiciary over the summer before deciding whether to support the amendment at Report Stage.
-40 As a result of the debate in Parliament, the Law Commission of England and The paradox of
+The Minister, Lord McNally, gave the amendment a cautious welcome and said that the Ministry of Justice wanted to consult with the judiciary over the summer before deciding whether to support the amendment at Report Stage.
+As a result of the debate in Parliament, the Law Commission of England and Wales expedited the publication of a consultation paper in which it proposed that the offence of scandalising the judiciary should be abolished.

-this area of the law

-is that the

-statements most likely

-to undermine

-public confidence

-in the judiciary

-are those that

-are true or least

-have some basis.